 The Goal of Cognitive Behavioral Therapy

-Effectiveness of Cognitive Behavioral therapy
+Effectiveness of Cognitive Behavioral Therapy

 Thinking and Depression

 A study of 50 depressed and 31 non-depressed individuals concluded that thoughts and depression are linked by cognitive patterns.
-Negative notions of personal characteristics, self worth, performance, or health are triggered which lead to depression.
+Negative notions of personal characteristics, self worth, performance, or health can lead to depression.
 As depression worsens, the patterns influence your cognitive process disrupting your daily lifestyle.
 CBT can help change your ability to deal with your negative cognitive patterns that lead to depression.
 For example, refrain from judging yourself, misconceptions, and biased assumptions.

 Cognitive behavioral therapy can help control and change your negative thoughts so you are able to cope with your chronic pain.